D0see/MeleeChess/README.md

 5. Add specific lists for each roles.

 ### Bugs:
+//
 ### ToChange :
-1. implement useContext instead of prop-drilling SetPlayerTeams
+Clean the code, and give props better names.
 ## BoardSelectionApp :

 ### Features to add :
 1. Paint your own board.
-2. Random Select button logic.
+2. ~Random Select button logic.~

 ### Bugs:
+//
 ### ToChange :
 1. Need to do a second path and clean the code.